JabinWashburn/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRouteMatch is good when you are using <Route> so you can access the match data, including all the times you render a <Route> all by its self outside of a <Switch> URL must excatly match like a <Route>.

 1. How would you explain form validation to someone who has never programmed before?

+Validation is making sure the min requirements of a form are met that way correct data is being captured to complete a task.

 1. In 1-2 sentences, define end to end testing.

+end-to-end testing is testing every nook and cranny of an app.
+It takes much more time but ensures that users will work thought the application properly without snag.

 ## Instructions